WorldwideAntimalarialResistanceNetwork/WWARN-Maps-Surveyor/README.md

 ## WWARN Maps Surveyor overview
-WWARN Maps Surveyor is a mapping platform for visualising data to support statistical reporting, public health surveillance, and health research.
+WWARN Maps Surveyor is a mapping platform for visualising data to support research synthesis and reporting in global health settings and health research.
 However, the use of the this goes beyond geo visualisation of research data.
 The platform can, for instance, facilitate functions such as decision support, statistical mapping, crime surveillance etc.